In this guide, we will explore techniques for identifying and eliminating loops within a Linked List using various approaches in C++.

 i*n - k or (i-1)*n + n - k (cover the loop completely i-1 times and start from n-k).

-As a result, if we start moving both pointers again at the same speed, one pointer (let's call it slow) will start from the head node of the linked List while the other (let's call it fast) will start from the meeting point.
-The fascpp tutorialer would have also gone m steps because they are now going at the same speed when the slow pointer reaches the beginning of the Loop (having made m steps).
-They would collide at the beginning because the fascpp tutorialer starts from k, and m+k is a multiple of n.
+As a consequence, when both pointers resume moving simultaneously, one pointer (referred to as slow) will commence from the head node of the linked list, while the other (referred to as fast) will begin from the meeting point.
+The latter pointer would also have traveled m steps since they are now moving at an equal pace.
+As the slow pointer reaches the start of the loop after covering m steps, they will intersect at the initial point because the fast pointer begins from k, and the sum of m and k is a multiple of n.

 Program: